cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          timeout in milliseconds when trying to establish a connection to Mlog Watcher

 Input/output files:
-  input                  Schematic definition file to be compiled into a binary msch file.
+  input                  Schematic definition file  to  be  compiled  into  a  binary  msch  file;  uses  stdin when not
+                         specified.
   -o, --output [OUTPUT]  output file to receive the resulting binary Mindustry schematic file (.msch).
+  -l, --log [LOG]        output file to receive compiler messages; uses input  file  with .log extension when no file is
+                         specified.
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified --file-references {path,uri,windows-uri}
+                         specifies the directory where the output files will be placed.
+  --file-references {path,uri,windows-uri}
                          specifies the format in which a reference to a  location  in a source file is output on console and into the log